vitalidze/traccar-web/README.md

 * possibility to restrict ordinary users to manage (i.e. add/edit/delete) devices.
 Configured in global application settings.
 * save sort order in devices grid into browser cookies
 * mobile web UI based on [framework7](http://www.idangero.us/framework7/) with general functions for GPS tracking, available at `m/` URL, i.e. `http://server-ip:8082/m/`
 * RESTful API.
 Available at `/traccar/rest/{methodName}` - allows to call methods from `DataService` class.
 Full documentation will be available by request.
+* 'Address' column in archive (hidden by default)

 ## Building